khkhiu/khkhiu.github.io/_posts/2021-04-06-personal-python-pygame.md

 ***

-Creating a window that responds to user input, and setting a background colour
+Creating a window that responds to user input<br>(also setting background colour)

 ***